arp242/goatcounter/tpl/_backend_sitecode.markdown

 Calling it from the middleware or as will probably result in more bot requests.
 GoatCounter does its best to filter this out, but it’s impossible to do this 100% reliably.

+### Location of count.js
+You can load the `count.js` script anywhere, but it’s recommended to load it just before the closing `</body>` tag if possible.

+The reason for this is that downloading the `count.js` script will take up some bandwidth which could be better used for the actual JS/CSS used to render the site.
+The script is quite small (about 2K), so it’s not a huge difference, but might as well put it in the best possible location if possible.

+If your CMS makes it hard to insert a JavaScript tag there, then just insert it in the `<head>`, or anywhere in the `<body>`.

+You can also host the `count.js` script yourself, or include it in your page directly inside `<script>` tags.
+You won’t get any new features or other updates, but the `/count` endpoint is guaranteed to remain compatible so it should never break (any future incompatible changes will be a different endpoint, such as `/count/v2`).

 {{end}} {{/* if eq .Path "/settings" */}}